The New Tomorrow: The Privileged

 The Privileged feel they are superior to other tribes and aim for perfection in both their looks and their actions.
 They live in the tunnels and rooms underneath an old water dam and are led by Flame.
-The Privileged have a group of soldiers, called The Warps, who are a strong and courageous people and a group of slaves referred to as The Discards who work in the mines and plantations run by The Privileged, or if they are unlucky they work as The Privilegeds personal servants.
+The Privileged have a group of soldiers, called The Warps, who are a strong and courageous people and a group of slaves referred to as The Discards who work in the mines and plantations run by The Privileged, or if they are unlucky they work as The Privileged's personal servants.
 Movement between these groups is supposed to be determined by all The Privileged, however Flame takes it upon himself to choose many of those who are forced to change groups, even going so far as to 'discard' fellow members of The Privileged at the drop of a hat.
 The Privs do not have a distinct marking of sorts, rather their clothes are a lot grander than those of The Ants and the Barbs.
 The Discards are marked by a honeycomb pattern across the centre of their forehead and gray clothing.

+The Birds

-The BirdsThe Birds first appeared in episode 24 of The New Tomorrow.
+The Birds first appeared in episode 24 of The New Tomorrow.
 They are led by Lord Attil.
 A messenger of Lord Attil's, Sunni, arrives at The Privileged camp in the same episode.
 We later find out that Sunni is Lord Attil's brother.
 Sunni tells Harmony that his tribe has many enemies, because if a tribe refuses to trade with them, they simply take what they want.